porsche-design-system/porsche-design-system/packages/components/src/components/button-tile/button-tile.examples.md

 ## Hyphens

-It is possible to overwrite the hyphens style on the host element and pass in "soft" hyphens.
+It is possible to overwrite the hyphens style on the host element and use 'soft' hyphens.
+However, please note that hyphenation behavior can vary depending on the browser and the language of the text.
+In some cases, it may be necessary to set the appropriate lang attribute on your HTML element to ensure that hyphenation works correctly for the desired language.

 <Playground :markup="hyphenMarkup">
   <SelectOptions v-model="hyphen" :values="hyphens" name="hyphens"></SelectOptions>